filfreire/filfreire.github.io/_drafts/jumping_to_meaning.md

 Based my efforts on small event loads.
 Prepared for a number of times that small load, thinking it would shed some light on a bigger event.
 Ended up with dealing with a giant event - thinking that linerarity is still the case - problems follow. /TODO

+### 4) The rush and later disaster

+Sometimes we get distracted, we're eager to accept the results of automated checks (which are not a replacement for meaningful testing), we trust the results, code gets merged, only for us to minutes/hours later realised: it would have been a better idea to run some experiments and test properly some parts that the automated checks will never complain about.
+And we find ourselves in situations where we missed very apparent bugs had we taken a mindful perspective instead.

+### 5) The unseen blockades

+I've seen this happening time and time again: based on people's observations, beliefs are built that something is ready, because the Testers have been seemingly testing for quite a while, and the truth is that a lot of that time interval could have been spent doing other stuff while waiting for a build, or retesting and stumbling on issues.

 ## Meaning

 /quote Gerald Weinberg book "perfect software" / "secrets of consulting" /TODO